yanascz/lnurld/README.md

 For a smaller/larger QR code, feel free to append desired size in pixels to the URL, e.g `?size=1024`.
 This pattern applies to any configured account.

-To see the amount of received sats for accessible accounts, navigate to https://nakamoto.example/auth/accounts.
+To see accessible accounts and to manage events/raffles, navigate to https://nakamoto.example/auth.
 You’ll need to authenticate using one of the configured username/password pairs.
-Account stats, QR code and/or payment terminal are accessible from the account’s detail page.
+Account stats, QR code and/or payment terminal are accessible from the account’s detail page in the Accounts section at https://nakamoto.example/auth/accounts.

+Events may be managed in the Events section at https://nakamoto.example/auth/events.
+Each created event may be shared with your friends, and they may sign up to attend the event once they authenticate using their LN wallet.

-Similarly, raffles may be managed at https://nakamoto.example/auth/raffles.
+Raffles may be managed in the Raffles section at https://nakamoto.example/auth/raffles.
 Raffle QR code may be shared to allow anyone to purchase as many raffle tickets as they wish, increasing their chances.
 Once enough tickets are sold, i.e. at least the same number as there are prizes, you may start drawing winning tickets from the raffle’s detail page.
 **The raffle is stateless so refreshing its page restarts the draw and may produce different winning tickets!**

-Events may be managed at https://nakamoto.example/auth/events.
-Each created event may be shared with your friends, and they may sign up to attend the event once they authenticate using their LN wallet.

 ## Update